How to Unlock Euphrosyne Raid in FFXIV 6.3; Gear, Rewards, and Coins

 Rewards and loot work the same as previous alliance raids when they first came out.
 Each player will earn one (1) Euphrosyne Coin upon clearing the raid.
 You can only earn one per week and is subject to the weekly reset every Tuesday at 12:00 a.m.
 PT.
 You will also receive two (2) Cracked Anthroclusters to trade in for Materia.

-Players can exchange Euphrosyne Coin for Moonshine Shine, Moonshine Twine, or Moonshine Brine.
+Players can exchange Euphrosyne Coin for Moonshine Shine or Moonshine Twine.
 This is done by speaking to the NPC vendor Nesvaaz in Radz-at-Han (X: 10.6 Y: 10.0).
 These materials are used for upgrading Lunar Envoy gear pieces (ilvl 620) to Augmented Lunar Envoy gear pieces (ilvl 630).
-Lunar Envoy gear is earned acquired with Tomestones of Causality.
-If you haven’t earned them yet, check out our guide on how to get Tomestones of Causality fast.
+Lunar Envoy gear is acquired with Tomestones of Causality.
+If you haven’t been farming them yet, check out our guide on how to get Tomestones of Causality fast.

 Those who do not participate in Savage raids, this is your way of getting ilvl 630 gear.
 Moonshine materials were previously exclusive to clearing Abyssos Savage raids.